berops/claudie/docs/input-manifest/providers/aws.md

 since Claudie does not support their dynamic creation.

-## IAM policies required by Claudie:
+## IAM policies required by Claudie

 ```json
 {